 - Click on the Create PDF icon on the main toolbar.

 - Locate and open the relevant Excel file.

 - Save the generated PDF file to your computer by clicking the Save button.

-	If you don’t want to add a password or file permissions, skip the first three steps to create a regular PDF file.
+If you don’t want to add a password or file permissions, skip the second and third step to create a regular PDF file.

 Download Free Trial

 Extracting PDF data to Excel shouldn’t be a headache… but it usually is.
 If you don’t know how to do it the right way, that is.